ibm-cloud-architecture/tutorial-vpc-icd-private/README-cli.md

 6. Enable communitcation through ports 22 and 8080.

 SSH access to the VSI is through port 22.
 The application used to access the MongoDB uses port 8080.
-Open communication for this port by updating the Inbound Rule of the VPC's Security Group.
+Open communication for these ports by updating the Inbound Rules of the VPC's Security Group.

 **Port 8080 Command**
     ```
     ibmcloud is security-group-rule-add 2d364f0a-a870-42c3-a554-000001997366 inbound tcp --port-max 8080 --port-min 8080
                                                   <Security Group ID>        <Dir>   <Proto> <Max Port>       <Min Port>